Belgian Shepherd: History

 The Groenendael variety is believed to have been created in 1885 by Nicholas Rose, owner of the Château de Groenendael.
 Rose owned a long-haired, black Belgian Shepherd bitch called "Petite", liking her look so much he spent over a year searching for a suitable mate, eventually finding a dog named "Piccard D'Uccle" who belonged to a shepherd called Mr Beernaert.
 These two are considered the foundation stock of the variety.
 Their finest progeny were called "Duc de Groenendael" and "Barroness" who were mated widely to Belgian Shepherds of different appearances with the black progeny retained.

-Initially Rose had wanted to name the variety the "Rose", but it was deemed this could cause confusion given their black colour so they were instead named after his château, Groenendael.
+Initially Rose had wanted to name the variety the "Rose", but it was deemed this could cause confusion given their black colour, so they were named after his château, Groenendael.
 During the First World War, Groenendaels were used by the Belgian Army to locate wounded soldiers and carry messages.
-Their bravery was recognised by U.S. soldiers during the war and examples were imported to the U.S. in the following years; to this day in the US the name Belgian Shepherd or Belgian Sheepdog is commonly used to refer to the Groenendael.
+Their bravery was recognised by U.S. soldiers during the war and examples were imported to the U.S. in the following years.
+To this day in the US the name Belgian Shepherd or Belgian Sheepdog is commonly used to refer to the Groenendael.

 The Malinois variety was said to be the first variety to breed true to type and initially they became so well known in Belgium that at one time the other varieties were collectively called "other-than-Malinois", it was the Malinois that the other varieties were gauged against.
 The variety takes its name from the Mechelen region (called Malines in French), where it was the predominant coat type used by the local shepherds.

-The Laekenois variety has always been the rarest; they take their name from the Château de Laeken, a residence of the Belgian royal family.
-The Laekenois was a favourite of Queen Marie Henriette, who frequently watched them in the service of the shepherds who grazed the royal domains around the château; this patronage contributed to their popularity at the time.
+The Laekenois variety has always been the rarest.
+They take their name from the Château de Laeken, a residence of the Belgian royal family.
+The Laekenois was a favourite of Queen Marie Henriette, who frequently watched them in the service of the shepherds who grazed the royal domains around the château.
+This patronage contributed to their popularity at the time.
 In addition to being used as herding dogs, rough-haired Belgian Shepherds were traditionally used as guard dogs in the regions surrounding Boom, guarding valuable linens put out to bleach in the sun.

-The Tervuren variety is believed to have been created when a brewer, M. Corbeel, bred his fawn long-haired Belgian Shepherd pair "Tom" and "Poes", one of their progeny was a long-haired fawn bitch named "Miss" who was purchased by a M. Deanhieux.
-Miss was bred with Duc de Groenendael, the foundation sire of the Groenendael variety, and the fawn progeny became the Tervuren variety who take their name from the region of Tervuren.
-The Tervuren variety is considered particularly robust and healthy and in Europe a number of breeders use them to reinforce the bloodlines of other varieties, particularly the Groenendael.
+The Tervueren variety is believed to have been created when a brewer, M. Corbeel, bred his fawn long-haired Belgian Shepherd pair "Tom" and "Poes", one of their progeny was a long-haired fawn bitch named "Miss" who was purchased by a M. Deanhieux.
+Miss was bred with Duc de Groenendael, the foundation sire of the Groenendael variety, and the fawn progeny became the Tervueren variety who take their name from the region of Tervuren.
+The Tervueren variety is considered particularly robust and healthy and in Europe a number of breeders use them to reinforce the bloodlines of other varieties, particularly the Groenendael.

-The Groenendael remains the most numerous variety, followed by the Tervuren.
+The Groenendael remains the most numerous variety, followed by the Tervueren.
 The number of Malinois is growing, while the Laekenois remains comparatively rare.